rakeshtembhurne/poc-study-tool/backend/docs/redis-caching-session-strategy.md

 ## Overview

-This document outlines the caching and session management strategy implemented in the Pyramid 2.0 backend using Redis.
+This document outlines the caching and session management strategy implemented in the Super Memo Study Tool backend using Redis for spaced repetition learning optimization.

 ## Architecture